jorgebastida/gordon/README.md

 Then... why not use plain CloudFormation?
 Well, there are three reasons:

 1. Complexity.
 CloudFormation stacks are defined using JSON templates which are a nightmare to write and maintain.
 (Friends don't let friends write JSON files)
 2. Glue.
-There is a lot of glue to put in between a "normal user" and the reality-check of deploying and wiring Lambda into AWS.
+There is a lot of glue to put in between a "normal user" and the reality-check of deploying and wiring a Lambda into AWS.
 3. APIs.
 Not all AWS APIs are released when services are announced... ain't frameworks (boto3), nor integrations with CloudFormation.

 This project tries to solve these three issues by: